Circulator Pump Sizing

 Circulator Sizing

-To properly size your circulator will need to know the load and pipe size to continue.
+To properly size your circulator, you will need to know the load and pipe size to continue.

-There are three ways to size a circulator, good, better, and best.
-I personally use the better or middle one most of the time.
-The major differences between the three is more accurate circulator sizing as we proceed from good to best.
+There are three ways to size a circulator: good, better, and best.
+I use the better or middle one most of the time.
+The major difference between the three is more accurate circulator sizing as we move from good to best.
 I will cover all three.

 B&G Rule of thumb (good)

-This one is simple but is the sloppiest calculation and will usually cause you to be one circulator size larger than needed.
+This one is simple, but it is the sloppiest calculation and will usually cause you to be one circulator size larger than needed.

 • Multiply the total length of the zone by 1.5 to account for the fittings